On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 In this section, we will prove Theorem \ref{thm:intro-main} assuming two results from later in the paper.
 Recall our standing assumption that $n \ge 3$ is a positive integer.
 In Sections \ref{sec:ThomPushout}-\ref{sec:Toda}, we studied the unit map

 In Lemma \ref{lem:unit-surjectivity}, we showed that this map is surjective.
-In Lemma \ref{lem:Reduction1}, we showed that the subgroup $\mathcal{J}_{8n-1}$ is in the kernel of this map.
-Furthermore, modulo $\mathcal{J}_{8n-1}$, every element in the kernel is an integer multiple of a single class, which by Lemma \ref{lem:toda-main} is given by the Toda bracket $w$.
+In Lemma \ref{lem:Reduction1}, we showed that the subgroup $\mathcal{J}_{8n-1}$ is in the kernel of this map.\footnote{We remark that this and the preceeding statement are not original to us and may be proven using classical tools of geometric topology---see \Cref{rmk:Qdef}} Furthermore, modulo $\mathcal{J}_{8n-1}$, every element in the kernel is an integer multiple of a single class, which by Lemma \ref{lem:toda-main} is given by the Toda bracket $w$.

 Our task here is to show that, for $n \geq 32$, this element $w$ is trivial modulo $\mathcal{J}_{8n-1}$.
 Our strategy will be to prove, separately for each prime number $p$, that $w$ is trivial after $p$-localization.